wsbagnsv1/orthrus_training_test/README.md

 https://github.com/chiennv2000/orthrus

 (triton kernels are currently NOT better than flex attention and currently not working but might be interesting for future optimization.

+I have added qwen3.5 training into a seperate branch, that one is full of trash and not optimized I intend to clean it up later, since i used gemini to cook up some custom kernels and that was creating a whole lot of test files, but in the end it seems to work decently.
+The trainig itself is better than pure pytorch training with those kernels but they are far from perfect.
+Im realtively sure the math behind it works but im not perfect so if you find errors please let me know.